iscar-ucm/jeco/README.md

-# HOL
+# HERO

-HOL (Heuristic Optimization Library) is a collection of optimization algorithms developed in JAVA.
+HERO (HEuRistic Optimization Library) is a collection of optimization algorithms developed in JAVA.